AzugBe/azugbe.github.io/index.md

 ## Upcoming events

-**2019-10-07 - Azure And Real World DevOps** - The worlds of Azure and DevOps collide at this meetup with Microsoft's number one rockstar: Abel Wang.
-He will build the infrastucture and deployment for a complex modern application - starting with an empty folder on his laptop.
-[Register here!](https://www.azug.be/events/2019/10/07/Azure-And-Real-World-DevOps){: .btn .btn--success}
-{: .notice--info}

 **2019-12-13 & 14 - CloudBrew 2019** - Two days of Azure, beers and networking!
 [More info](https://www.cloudbrew.be/){: .btn .btn--success}
 {: .notice--info}